 Many people ask me how I was able to go from making $30,000 a year in a corporate 9 to 5 job to controlling over $572,000,000 in real estate.
 In a three-part interview series, I outlined my journey in full detail (click here for part 1, part 2, and part 3).

 In this interview series, I stressed the importance of education.
-Before I began my multifamily investment journey, I read all the best investing books on apartment investing I could get my hands on.
+Before I began my multifamily investment strategy, I read all the best investing books on apartment investing I could get my hands on.

 If you want to raise money to purchase an apartment community, this is the ONLY book that provides a step-by-step system for how to complete your first apartment syndication deal and how to build a multimillion or multibillion dollar apartment investing empire.
 You will learn the exact process that Joe followed to go from making $30,000 each year at a New York City advertising firm to controlling over $400,000,000 in apartment communities.